Level 3: Signed

 Overview

-For explicit consent, the counterparty digitally signs the terms — for example, using EIP-712 typed data signing or a similar standard.
-This adds proof of intent: not only are the terms provable (Level 2), but there is cryptographic evidence that a specific party explicitly consented to those specific terms at a specific time.
+For explicit consent, the client cryptographically signs the terms — for example, using EIP-712 typed data signing or a similar standard.
+The signature creates a timestamped, attributable record: a specific party explicitly consented to specific terms at a specific time.

 How It Works